gohugoio/hugo/docs/content/en/hugo-pipes/postcss.md

 _If no configuration file is used:_

 use [string]
-: List of PostCSS plugins to use
+: Space-delimited list of PostCSS plugins to use

 parser [string]
 : Custom PostCSS parser